dimitris-karapliafis/RdRpCATCH/README.md

 rdrpcatch download --destination_dir path/to/store/databases
 ```

-* Note 1: The databases are large files and may take some time to download (~ 5.5 GB).
+* Note 1: The databases are large files and may take some time to download (~ 3 GB).
 * Note 2: The databases are stored in the specified directory, and the path is required to run RdRpCATCH.
-The path that
-needs to be provided has to be accompanied by the directory DBs, e.g., path/to/store/databases/DBs

 ## Usage
 RdRpCATCH can be used as a CLI tool as follows: